ivan-ristovic/the-godfather/Documentation/Parts/Currency.md

 ## Group: casino lottery
 <details><summary markdown='span'>Expand for additional information</summary><p>

 *Play a lottery game.
-The three numbers are drawn from 1 to 15 and they can't repeat.*
+The three numbers are drawn from 1 to 15 and they can't be repeated.*

 **Aliases:**
 `lotto`